Bronya-Rand/DDLCModTemplate2.0/README.md

 5. Launch the project in Ren'Py.
 It should launch the game.
 6. Once you finished writing your script, navigate the Ren'Py menu & select "Build Distributions."
 Uncheck all and check "Ren'Py 7 DDLC Compliant Mod" and build the mod.
 This will create a cross-platform .ZIP file with files for your mod.

+### Getting Started For Android Porting/Modding
+Refer to *guide.pdf* in your ZIP folder for more information but make sure of these key points.
+1. Make sure that your package name in Ren'Py Launcher is the same as the package name you will use in `options.rpy`.
+Example: If your package name is named `com.yuri.storm`, your package name in Ren'Py Launcher under Android -> Configure must be `com.yuri.storm` as well.
+2. It is wise to only change `sdc` to your name and leave everything as is in `options.rpy` under `define package_name`.
+It will grab your mod name via `build.name` and `com` is common use in Android applications. i.e. `"com.sdc." + build.name.lower()` to `com.monika." + build.name.lower()`

+More information about Android is listed in the Wiki or *guide.pdf*.

 ### Template Features
 1. Build Packaging on Ren'Py 6 or 7!
 2. Splash Screen when your mod is launched for the first time.
-4. Remastered RPY's to be exact replicas of DDLC's with explainations.
+3. Remastered RPY's to be exact replicas of DDLC's with explainations.
-5. Customizable!
+4. Customizable!
 Use this as a starting point for any ideas you wish to create.
-6. MacOS/OS X and Linux `.app` and `.sh` support
+5. MacOS/OS X and Linux `.app` and `.sh` support.
+6. Full Android Support!
+Yes, everything DDLC (except `[currentuser]`) will work under Android.
+> Refer to *guide.pdf* for configuring your mod for Android.
 7. Xcode Support!
 Open this project in Xcode and you can edit, build, and run your mod without opening the Ren'Py Launcher ever again!
 > Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)